-The standard window treatment throughout this unit, except in the kitchen, is lined day/night pleated soft shades.
+The standard window treatment throughout this unit, except in the kitchen, is lined day/night pleated window shades and lambrequins.
 These shades have two sections.
 The first section visible when closing the shade is the "DAY" section.
 This material is translucent.
 Sunlight passes easily through the material into the unit.
 The second visible section is the "NIGHT" section.
 This material is a heavier, more opaque material.
 Very little to no light passes through it.
 It is generally used in the evening or when more privacy is desired.
+If drapes or curtains are installed in this unit, cleaning instructions for these items are DRY CLEAN ONLY.
+Water-based products are not recommended for cleaning.
+They may cause excessive fading or shrinking.
 The kitchen window is equipped with a mini-blind.